rust-lang/reference/src/patterns.md

 is irrefutable.
 When matching a slice, it is irrefutable only in the form with a single `..` [rest pattern](#rest-patterns) or [identifier pattern](#identifier-patterns) with the `..` rest pattern as a subpattern.

+Within a slice, a half-open range pattern like `a..` must be enclosed in parentheses, as in `(a..)`, to clarify it is intended to match a single value.
+A future version of Rust may give the non-parenthesized version an alternate meaning.

 ## Path patterns